Fri3m/TelegramBotsForWhatsappAndGmail/README.md

-# WhatsApp to Telegram Bridge
+# Telegram Bots for Whatsapp and Gmail

-Forward your WhatsApp messages to one or more Telegram bots automatically.
+Run Telegram bots for both WhatsApp and Gmail: forward WhatsApp messages and receive Gmail updates in Telegram from a single project.

 ## Features